puppetlabs/puppet-metrics-viewer/README.md

 _Note:_ `.json` files outside the retention peroid will be deleted as the asumption is that they exist in the tar balls.

-#### Use InfluxDB as the backend database
+#### Use Graphite as the backend database
-By default, graphite is used to store the data.
+By default, InfluxDB is used to store the data.
 New capabilities have been built to use InfluxDB as the back end database in `json2graphite.rb` and can be used as the back end database container.
+Graphite can be used as well with the following option.

 ```
-./view-in-grafana.sh -i ~/Downloads/pe_metrics/puppetserver
+./view-in-grafana.sh -d graphite  ~/Downloads/pe_metrics/puppetserver
 ```

 #### Build the local containers instead of from Dockerhub